 Job Design Meaning, Definition

-Job design as the name suggests it means job design for an employee in such a way that eliminates all the negative aspects of his/her job.
+Job design as the name suggests means designing for an employee in such a way that eliminates all the negative aspects of his/her job.
 In such a scenario they need to adjust themselves to the new job design.
-This becomes imperative for the people who are bored from their job, who need some challenge in their work, who are tired of carrying out their monotonous job every day, for those who have low satisfaction with their job and who are looking for a change.
-Instead of compelling them to change the job, job design is a win-win solution for both employees and the company.
-The organization will not have to go through the attrition and losing their great talents whereas, the great employees of the company will have a challenging and different job from their routine one.
+This becomes imperative for the people who are bored with their job, who need some challenge in their work, who are tired of carrying out their monotonous job every day, for those who have low satisfaction with their job and who are looking for a change.
+Instead of compelling them to change their job, job design is a win-win solution for both employees and the company.
+The organization will not have to go through the attrition and lose their great talents whereas, the great employees of the company will have a challenging and different job from their routine one.

 Job Design definition by eminent Authors & Experts

 Job design entails defining the contents, duties, objectives, and connections necessary to meet the role's expectations.
 A well-designed job may foster good behaviors and provide a solid foundation for employee success, thus it's a crucial requirement for workplace motivation.

 There are various authors has defined job design in its own way, find below the meaning and definition given by some of the eminent authors and experts:

 Michael Armstrong: job design is defined as “the specification of methods, relationship, and content related to the job that is to fulfill the organizational and technological requirement along with the social and individual requirement of the employee”.

 Another definition given by Ali and Aroosiya, 2012 is “job design can be understood as the functions of arranging duties, tasks and responsibility are to an organization unit or work.